In addition to the formal internship experiences available to you through the Department

 in the United States, and the only association representing all facets of the advertising,

 marketing communication industry.
 The Duquesne Ad Club attracts students of all majors

-interested in advertising, marketing, and/or public relations to do hands-on work
+interested in advertising, marketing and/or public relations to do hands-on work for

-for on- and off-campus clients with a variety of promotional needs.
-The Club also
+on- and off-campus clients with a variety of promotional needs.
+The club also invites

 The Duquesne Debating Society is a student organization housed within the Department of Communication & Rhetorical

 Studies.
 The society's advisor (Sarah M. DeIuliis, Teaching Assistant Professor),

 assistant coaches and volunteer coaches and student leadership coordinate a number

 of activities open to all Duquesne undergraduate students.

 We offer multiple opportunities for participation: